Boeing 727

 The Boeing 727 is an American narrow-body airliner that was developed and produced by Boeing Commercial Airplanes.

-After the heavy 707 quad-jet was introduced in 1958, Boeing addressed the demand for shorter flight lengths from smaller airports.
+After the heavier 707 quad-jet was introduced in 1958, Boeing addressed the demand for shorter flight lengths from smaller airports.

 On December 5, 1960, the 727 was launched with 40 orders each from United Airlines and Eastern Air Lines.

 The first 727-100 rolled out on November 27, 1962, first flew on February 9, 1963, and entered service with Eastern on February 1, 1964.

-The only trijet aircraft to be produced by Boeing, the 727 is powered by Pratt & Whitney JT8D low-bypass turbofans below a T-tail, one on each side of the rear fuselage and a center one fed through an S-duct.
+The only trijet aircraft to be produced by Boeing, the 727 is powered by three Pratt & Whitney JT8D low-bypass turbofans below a T-tail, one on each side of the rear fuselage and a center one fed through an S-duct below the tail.

-It shares its six-abreast upper fuselage cross-section and cockpit with the 707.
+It shares its six-abreast upper fuselage cross-section and cockpit with the 707 that was also later used on the 737.